LiamPattinson/dotfiles/README.md

 stow git
 ```

-This will create a symlink at `~/.gitconfig` that points to the
+This will create a symlink at `~/.gitconfig` that points to the file
-file `~/dotfiles/git/.gitconfig`.
+`~/dotfiles/git/.gitconfig`.

 ## Detailed Instructions

-As a prerequisite, you should have your SSH keys set up with
+As a prerequisite, you should have your SSH keys set up with GitHub.
+You should
-GitHub.
-You should then proceed to set up the following
-steps in order:
+then proceed through the following steps in order:

 ### Git